Safeguarding Against the Storm

 During The Storm

-Follow Pinellas County's guide about what you should be doing during a storm.
-Prepare your home for the storm and be prepared if you must evacuate.
-You should monitor the appropriate news channels in your local area for instructions as well as StPeteTV (Cable 615/15/20).
+Follow Pinellas County's guide for what to do and when to act during a storm.
+Be prepared to evacuate, if necessary.
+Monitor the appropriate news channels in your local area for instructions as well as StPeteTV (Cable 615/15/20).
 Find out how to get alerts from your cell phone when the power is out.
 Learn where sandbags will be available, generator safety tips and local radio stations that will broadcast city information.

 The city of St. Petersburg will also provide storm-related information through its social media channels.
 Follow us on Facebook at https://www.facebook.com/stpetefl or on Twitter @StPeteFL or St. Pete Public Works @StPetePW.